WnareaJunior/wave-energy-forecasting-ai/README.md

 ## 🚧 Project Status

 This repository is **in early development**.
 The codebase will be built in stages following the AI roadmap below, with a future interactive dashboard to display predictions.

+### ✅ Current Progress
+- Implemented **wave power flux calculations** from cleaned Copernicus marine data.
+- Aggregated to **monthly means** and derived **consistency metrics** (std dev, % above threshold, seasonal ratio).
+- Built **revenue surface maps** and **top vs bottom site rankings**.
+- Added baseline **forecasting models** (lag-1 regression) at best and worst sites.
+- Produced **visualizations** (maps, tables, dual-axis charts) suitable for first deliverable/demo.

+### 🔜 Next Steps
+- Extend forecasting with lag-2/3 and Random Forest baselines.
+- Refactor notebook logic into modular Python functions.
+- Package core functions into a **serverless API (AWS Lambda + FastAPI)**.
+- Scale dataset handling (from 0.5 GB test set → 30–100 GB global data with Dask/S3).
+- Develop a **front-end dashboard** to query and visualize forecasts interactively.

 ## Current Data Stack
 **Historical (hindcast/reanalysis for training & seasonality)**